PortolanMedia/WikiPerm/README.md

 - Wikifunctions | *Not yet supported*

 ## Notes

+Developed for [Violentmonkey](https://violentmonkey.github.io/) and tested in Firefox and Chrome.

 This is my first script built from scratch (shoutout to ChatGPT and Copilot for their assistance) and I have next to no idea what I'm doing.
 Friendly input is more than welcome.
 You can contact me [here](mailto:portolanmedia+wikiperm@gmail.com).